How To Be A Good Director. Tips & Advice.

 You tell Actor A, “You’re frustrated.” and Actor B, “You’re confused.”

 That’s it.
 Those are the feelings they should be performing, but with nothing concrete to attach them to.
 It’s too vague.
-It leaves the actor with only the script for guidance and their own interpretation of the scene.
+It leaves the actor with only the script for guidance and scene interpretation.

-Giving actors an intention or motivation will elicit the feelings you’re looking for naturally, connected to the interplay between the two actors in the scene, rather than each of them just playing the generalized feeling of frustrated or confused.
+Giving actors an intention or motivation will naturally elicit the feelings you’re looking for, connected to the interplay between the two actors in the scene, rather than each of them just playing the generalized feeling of frustration or confusion.

-That’s not to say that feeling or emotion is never to be used as directorial tools.
+That’s not to say that feeling or emotion should never be used as directorial tools.

 Take the scene above.
-Say the actors are doing everything exactly how you want it.
-They understand their intentions and are playing off each other.
+Imagine the actors doing everything exactly as you want it.
+They understand their intentions and play off each other.

-The scene is great, but you just want a little more from Actor A. It’s acceptable then in this situation to tell them, “That’s exactly what I’m looking for, just give me a little more frustration.”
+The scene is great, but you want more from Actor A. In this situation, it’s acceptable to tell them, “That’s exactly what I’m looking for; just give me a little more frustration.”

-You can even tell them the specific line you’re looking for more frustration from, or just have them lay it on thicker across the board.
+You can tell them the specific line you’re looking for more frustration from or have them apply it thicker across the board.

-Intention and motivation are an actor’s base from which to build a performance off of, so this is what you should give them most often to help them make their creative choices.
+Intention and motivation are an actor’s foundation for a performance, so you should often give them these to help them make their creative choices.

 Modeling Lines?
 Don’t, Just Don’t!

 This is a biggie.
 Never, ever model dialogue for your actors.
 Seriously.
-It might seem more convenient than using all the directorial tools at your disposal, to just quickly say, “I want you to say the line more like this: Blah blah, blah blah.” but that’s a huge no-no.
+It might seem more convenient than using all the directorial tools at your disposal to quickly say, “I want you to say the line more like this: Blah blah, blah blah.” but that’s a huge no-no.

 It’s insulting to your actors.
-Actors are artists just like you, and they deserve the respect of being allowed to do their job.
+Actors are artists like you who deserve the respect of being allowed to do their job.

-Acting is all about making creative choices and taking creative ownership of the characters the actors portray, adding dimension and depth where you might not have expected.
+Acting is about making creative choices and taking creative ownership of the characters the actors portray, adding dimension and depth you might not have expected.

-If you take away the opportunity for those choices to be made, then they aren’t actors anymore, they’re mouthpieces parroting your lines.
+If you remove the opportunity for those choices, they aren’t actors anymore; they’re mouthpieces parroting your lines.

-So let your actors act, and give them some freedom with the character.
+So, let your actors act, and give them some freedom with the characters.

 This leads us to the next point…